 I took down the valance.
 I bought a new toilet paper holder.
 I did not cover the counters with contact paper.
 I actually bought a roll of “Marble Contact Paper” at Target for $6, but it looked like $6 marble.
 In other words, it looked so fake (even in the wrapper) than I returned it and decided to do this project outside of the challenge, using a higher quality (more realistic looking) marble contact paper like I found on Amazon.

 I did, however, end up making a new towel rack, which wasn’t in the original plan, and I absolutely love it.
-You can find on the details here.
+You can find that tutorial here.

 I always love seeing before and afters, so here are a few for you…